 I also see that while the gospel is all about grace and what he’s done and his good words and more, I also see that there was a little part for me to do.
 I had to speak to my heart and soul about those things.
 I had to do the remembering.

 “Bless the lord, oh my soul, and all that is within me, bless his holy name.
 Bless the lord, oh my soul, and forget not all his benefits…,” Ps 103.

 I’m hoping you will all come to Bible study this week.
 There are many kind, non-eyebrow-raised faces among us for the many others of us who are “pining, hungry poor.”

 Together, we can look into his Word.

-Full up and grateful,
+Full up for now,